software-students-spring2025/1-specification-exercise-amazing_team/README.md

 - Know when rooms are available/occupied in advance
 - Be able to reserve rooms in advance
 - Know what spaces are for quiet study or open discussion
-- Sometimes you need to charge your devices while on campus
+- Be able to charge devices when studying
+- Find a space with features that match your purpose
+- Boost flexibility for students when organizing group meetings and even club events

 ### Frustrations/Problems:

 - It is hard to find quiet spaces on campus
+- It takes time to find available spaces at Bobst during midterms/finals
-- some people live far from campus and need a place to be in between their classes
+- People who live far from campus need a place to be or socialize in between their classes
-- hard to coordinate back-to-back events
+- It is difficult to coordinate back-to-back events, discouraging creation of new ones
-- it is hard to find spots for clubs to have meetings/events
+- It is hard to find spots for clubs to host meetings/events